cisco/mindmeld/source/userguide/preprocessor.rst

 The Preprocessor

- - is an optional module that is run before any component in the Workbench pipeline
+ - is an optional module that is run before any component in the MindMeld pipeline
  - uses app-specific logic defined by the developer to perform arbitrary text modifications on the user query before it is sent to the :doc:`natural language processor <nlp>`

 Examples of some common preprocessing tasks include spelling correction, punctuation removal, handling special characters, sentence segmentation, and other kinds of application-specific text normalization.